evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

-### Running a web server with Node.js
+### Option 2: running a web server with Node.js

 Alternatively, instead of Python you can use a web server that comes with Node.js.
 First, [install Node.js](https://nodejs.org/en/download/).
-Next, install the web server:
+Next, from the Terminal, install the web server:

 ```
 npm install http-server -g
 ```

-Finally, start the web server and navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080) URL in your web browser to see the simulation:
+Finally, from `two_galaxies` directory, start the web server and navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080) URL in your web browser to see the simulation:

 ```
 npx http-server